wandb/docs/docs/guides/launch/setup_launch_sagemaker.md

 :::note
 Continue to complete the following steps if you want W&B to build and push your image for you.

-Skip the next two steps and move on to the [Add jobs to your queue section] if you brought your own imaged and you pushed that image to your ECR repository.
+Skip to the [Start your agent](#start-your-agent) section if you brought your own image and you pushed that image to your ECR repository.
 :::